andiigonzalez/Power_Outage_Analysis/README.md

 **Information Known At Time of Prediction**
-Because our model aims to predict whether the cause of a major power outage is weather-related or not, we have access to all variables except 5 (Cause category, cause category detail, outage duration, demad loss, and customers affected)
+Because our model aims to predict whether the cause of a major power outage is weather-related or not, we have access to all variables except 5 (Cause category, cause category detail, outage duration, demand loss, and customers affected)

 |Unknown        |